Rupert Lowe: Bullying allegations and suspension from Reform UK

 After a thorough review of the evidence, including multiple witness statements, the Crown Prosecution Service (CPS) announced on 14 May 2025 that there was insufficient evidence to provide a realistic prospect of conviction related to Yusuf's allegations.
 Prior to the dismissal Lowe's farm was raided during the night by armed police who seized his legal firearms.

+In February 2026, Lowe unsuccessfully took action in the High Court to block an investigation into his conduct by the Independent Complaints and Grievance Scheme.
+The nature of the investigation is not publicly known.

-Leader of Restore Britain
+Leader of Restore Britain and Great Yarmouth First

+Logo of Great Yarmouth First, Lowe's affiliate of Restore Britain in Great Yarmouth.

-On 30 June 2025 Lowe launched a political organisation named Restore Britain to advocate the deportation of all illegal immigrants, protecting British culture and restoring what it describes as "Christian principles".
-The launch coincided with that of the right-wing party Advance UK.
+On 30 June 2025, Lowe launched the political organisation Restore Britain to advocate the deportation of all illegal immigrants in the United Kingdom, protecting British culture and restoring what it describes as "Christian principles".
 Susan Hall, the leader of the Conservative Party in the London Assembly, joined the advisory board.
-Restore Britain has been described as right-wing or far-right.
+Lowe also appointed Charlie Downes as campaign director, at the time focusing on engagement campaigns specifically relating to the grooming gangs which later expanded to spokesman after the launch of the party.

-In line with Lowe's previously expressed view that Nigel Farage was "watering down" Reform's policy on the deportation of illegal migrants, the Restore Britain website states on its "principles" page that the organisation seeks to "defend" Britain from "illegal migration, Islamist extremism, and foreign crime gangs", including the deportation of all illegal migrants currently residing in the UK.
-The same page also states that "Migrants didn't build this country — Britons did.
-Stop apologising for it," saying that Britain should be proud of its history and Christian values.
-In addition, the page states that "Mass immigration has left communities unrecognisable.
-Multiculturalism has failed, and division has grown."
-The organisation's website promotes "net negative migration" and states that, "The Boriswave must be reversed, and the asylum system must be abolished."
-Other principles of the organisation revolve around ending diversity programmes and "the cancer of wokery", as well as stating that Parliament is broken and ignores the people.
+Lowe expressed the view in 2025 that Nigel Farage was "watering down" Reform's policy on the deportation of illegal migrants.
+Other principles of the Restore Britain organisation revolve around ending diversity programmes and "the cancer of wokery", as well as stating that Parliament is broken and ignores the people.
 Lowe has also made posts on X in favour of ending devolution, and abolishing the Welsh Senedd and the Scottish Parliament.
 The stated principles of the organisation also include holding local institutions accountable, reducing unemployment by slashing benefits, and cutting taxes.